Assistance from the Australian Government

-Other initiatives can also help you to overcome barriers to getting a job.
+Other initiatives can also help you overcome barriers to getting a job.
 You may be eligible for one of the following programmes:

-- Skills for Education and Employment (SEE Programme) — free training to improve your reading, writing or maths skills.
+- Skills for Education and Employment (SEE Programme) — free training to improve your reading, writing or maths skills

 - New Enterprise Incentive Scheme — training, mentoring and support to help you start a small business.

 Your JSA provider can offer you specialised services if you are assessed as being highly disadvantaged.
 Depending on the type of disadvantage you face, you can access specific services to help you find a job.
-Higher levels of funding and more assistance are available to help you if you are highly disadvantaged.
+Higher levels of funding and greater assistance are available to help you if you are highly disadvantaged.

 If you are homeless, a person with disability, an at-risk young person or experience mental health issues, your JSA provider will help you to get the support and assistance suited to your circumstances.
 This could include mental health support services, counselling, rehabilitation services, financial counselling or anger management programmes.

 All JSA providers can deliver specific services to meet your needs if you are a highly disadvantaged jobseeker.
 You may also be given the choice of attending a specialist JSA provider, which operate in many locations across Australia (a youth or disability specialist, for example).